 Step 1.
 Register a Domain Name

-After you decide on the type of website you are going to build, you need to come up with a unique name.
+After you decide on the type of website you are going to design, you need to come up with a unique name.
 Let’s take my topic of road cycling, I am going to call my site RoadCyclingJunkie.com.

 To see if that name is available, I am going to go to Namecheap and do a quick search.
 As you can see, the name is available to me.

 As a rule of thumb, you want to select a domain name that has the top-level domain (TLD) extension of either .com, .org, or .net.
 The reason for this is that these are the most commonly used TLDs online and lend to the credibility of your website.

 Step 2.
 Find a Web Host

 Now that you have your domain name you need to get hosting for your site.
 People often get confused about buying a domain name with web hosting.
-The analogy I like to use is when you purchase your domain name, it is the same a locking in the location where you are going to set up your business.
+The analogy I like to use is when you purchase your domain name, it is the same as locking in the location where you are going to set up your business.

-So, when you start a website, all of your text and pictures and videos and buttons, all have to be stored on a physical server somewhere that’s connected to the Internet.
+So, when you start a website, all of your text and pictures and videos and buttons, have to be stored on a physical server somewhere that’s connected to the Internet.

 Now, this is where the fun begins.
 That’s because this is where you will be building your website.

-Online Website builders
+Online Website Creation Tools

 Content Management System

 Also, using a CMS allows users to get started quickly on their website with very low costs on the top-of-the-line design on professional functionality.
 Among the common use of CMS are WordPress, Joomla, Drupal, Shopify, and WooCommerce.

 Unfortunately, this requires a solid understanding of the coding language and many hours of work.

 I am going to safely assume you don’t have lots of time and money, so I am going to recommend you use a CMS, Specifically WordPress.

 First, WordPress is a free product.
-You do have to pay if you’re hosting on WordPress.com, but usually people up for the self-hosted version, and because of that, you’re not paying for the software.
+You do have to pay if you’re hosting on WordPress.com, but usually, people are up for the self-hosted version, and because of that, you’re not paying for the software.

 Second, you don’t need any coding skills to get started with WordPress.
 It has an admin interface that is super easy to use and very intuitive, making it very user-friendly for beginners.

 Third, is the infinite ability to customize your site to your liking.
 You can change the look of your website with themes.

 One tip I could give you is to find a website you like and then go to WPThemeDetector and type in the address of that website.
 You will get the theme that was used along with any plugins that were detected.

 Once you make any changes to your site, Google is automatically alerted by WordPress to crawl your site.
-By doing so, can help your website rank on the first pages of any search engine.
+Doing so can help your website rank on the first pages of any search engine.

 Another benefit of using WordPress is that it is a very secure platform so you can arrest assured that your website files are safe as long as you follow some basic security guidelines.

 Step 4.
 Create Your Content

 Content is king!
 This is a mantra that you hear over and over again because the information you provide will be the heart of your website.

-The first type is blog content.
-Having a blog on your website is useful for SEO or search engine optimization.
-Search engine optimization is the art off, optimizing your website in such a way that search engines such as Google are more likely to rank your website for keywords and phrases that are relevant for your particular business.
+The first type is posts for your website.
+Having a blog on your site is useful for SEO or search engine optimization.
+Search engine optimization is the art of, optimizing your website in such a way that search engines such as Google are more likely to rank your website for keywords and phrases that are relevant to your particular business.